 In March 2011, an uprising began between President Bashar al-Assad's regime and opposition forces.
-Now, over two years of ongoing conflict has led to one of the worst humanitarian crises of our time.
+With no end to the fighting in sight, the conflict has become one of the worst humanitarian crises of our time.

 The conflict is escalating.
 The UNHCR reports that the number of Syrians registered as refugees has reached nearly 2.4 million (January 2014) .
 This is expected to increase as Syrians continue to flee for safety.
 As the number of refugees rises, resources of host communities in neighbouring countries are under extreme pressure.
 Assistance is currently insufficient to provide for all those in need.
 The challenges are immense.

 Caritas Australia is providing urgent humanitarian support to Syrian refugees and host communities in Jordan, Lebanon and Turkey.

 Caritas Australia is helping over 100,000 people by providing:

 - Non-food items (such as hygiene kits and bedding materials)

 - Health care, including GP clinics

 - Educational and social services, including protection to vulnerable refugees